SynthSlav/MMA-Gym-M1-project/README.md

 ### Bugs/Style issues

 - HR tag presented errors in validator, so style change was done using border-top
+- Coach card No3 text is covering the footer line separator (future style changes might sort this)
+- Contact columns have different height at certain small gap in screen width (looking for a fix)
+- Google maps iframes has an odd invisible margin probably due googles own iframe code (needs fixing  but doesnt impair design much)
+  - These bugs and styling discrepancies can/will be fixed in the future
+  - For more detailed info check [Bug Screenshots](#screenshots)

 ## Deployment
 - __The site was deployed to GitHub pages__